mjbots/moteus/docs/reference.md

 When in Position mode, this controls the desired position.
 The maximal negative integer, or NaN for float represents, "use the current position value".
+Note, the controller will attempt to achieve this position *right now* subject to the kp and kd constants.

 #### 0x021 - Velocity command ####

 Mode: Read/write

-When in Position mode, advance the commanded position at the given velocity in Hz.
+When in Position mode, advance the desired position at the given velocity in Hz.

 As a special case, if the 0x020 position is unset, and 0x023 stop